slashvar/slashvar.github.io/_drafts/pointers.md

 This post requires at least some basic knowledge of C, mostly its syntax and the most obvious part of its semantics.
 If you're not a C programmer (but you're
-    familiar with languages that use C syntax like Java) don't be afraid you'll probably be able to understand most the text and, I hope, you'll learn something useful.
+    familiar with languages that use C syntax like Java) don't be afraid you'll probably be able to understand most of the text and, I hope, you'll learn something useful.

 ## A bit of theory ##